Strawberry Cake

 Strawberry Cake Batter

-To make the Strawberry Cake Batter, mix the dry ingredients: flour, baking powder, baking soda, and salt in a bowl.
+To make the Strawberry Cake Batter, mix the dry ingredients: flour, baking powder, baking soda, and salt in a large bowl.
 Set aside.

 Add the eggs, one at a time, mixing until completely incorporated before adding the next egg.
 Along with the final egg, you can add the vanilla extract.